 To start creating an EVP, assuming you’ve already thought about your skill needs list, begin with some research into what’s important to your target employees.
 Do surveys among existing employees and prospects.
 Check out what folks are saying on Glassdoor and social networks.
 What do they gripe about?
 What do they praise?
 This will help you craft your story and know what to emphasize.

 In addition, you should research your competition.
 What are they focusing on in their employer branding?
 How are they articulating their EVP?
+What kind of benefits do they offer: health benefits, commuter benefits, unlimited PTO?
 What works, what doesn’t?

 Now that you’ve got a list of skills, what’s important to folks, and what your competitors are doing, you should prioritize the list of benefits that you’d want to go to market with.
 Emphasize not only on what’s important, but how your strengths position you better than alternative employers.